ManthanUgemuge/Tic-Tac-Toe/README.md

 # Tic Tac Toe
-Tic Tac Toe Game I'm plementation in C++.
+Tic Tac Toe Game implementation in C++.

 ## About the Project
 Play Tic Tac Toe Game just it compile and run.